Economy of Albania: Energy

-Albania presently has no nuclear power plants.
+Albania has no nuclear power plants.
 In 2007 the government discussed constructing a nuclear power plant at Durrës.
 In addition to meeting the domestic energy demands, the plan foresaw electricity export to neighbouring Balkan countries and Italy via an underwater cable, which would link the Italian and Albanian electricity networks.
 In April 2009, Albania and Croatia announced a plan to jointly construct a 1,500 MWe nuclear power plant on the shores of Lake Skadar (Lake Shkodër), near Albania's border with Montenegro.
 As of 2016, Albania has no plans to build any nuclear power plants in the foreseeable future.

 Oil

 Albania has the second largest oil deposits in the Balkan peninsula and the largest onshore oil reserves in Europe.
 Its crude output amounted to more than 1.2 million tonnes in 2013, including 1.06 million by Canada's Bankers Petroleum, 87,063 tonnes from Canada's Stream Oil, and 37,406 tonnes by Albpetrol on its own.
 Three foreign firms produced the rest.
 Oil exploitation in Albania began in 1928, in Kuçova Oil field and was continuously increasing and one year later in Patos, in sandstone reservoirs.
 Oil production in Albania was increasing continuously.
 During the periods 1929–1944 and 1945–1963 the total production was only from the sandstone reservoirs, while after 1963, it was from the carbonate reservoirs.
 Up to 1963, the sandstones produced 400,974,649 tons of oil.

 Albanian oil and gas represents the most promising albeit strictly regulated sectors of the economy.
 It has attracted foreign investors since the early 1990s marking the beginning of reforms that transformed the public exclusive rights, control, and responsibilities with regard to exploration and exploitation, to the private sector.
 Oil and gas reserves still remain the property of the Albanian State which enters into agreements and grants rights with regard to evaluation, exploration, production, refining/processing, and transport of the product.
 In March 2016, affiliates of China's Geo-Jade Petroleum purchased the drilling rights (from a Canadian company) for exploiting the oil fields of Patos-Marinze and Kucova.
 They paid €384.6 million, presumably indicating an interest in accelerating the process.